 If a probation or peace officer has sufficient reason to believe that a probation violation has occurred, the individual may be arrested.
 There may be a summons issued requiring a court appearance or a warrant issued for their arrest.
 In most cases, failing to satisfy financial obligations such as fines or restitution will not alone result in such actions.

 Violating the conditions imposed by your probation officer may have harsh consequences, particularly when facing new criminal charges.
+It's important that you consider hiring a lawyer who can assist you with the process.
 Joseph D. Lento is a criminal defense attorney that has represented many clients faced with violating their probation.
-For a case consultation, contact the office today at (888) 535-3686.
+He is passionate about defending his clients' rights and brings many years of experience to each case he encounters.
+For a case consultation, contact the office at (888) 535-3686 or reach out online.